 22 April Workplace investigations – Here's what you need to know April 22, 2017 By Reef Admin Employment agreements 0 Workplace investigations are a necessary, but often difficult task.
 As an employer, you need to rely on the result of the investigation to decide upon disciplinary action.
 The quality of a workplace investigation and what the employer did or did not do during the course of the investigation becomes important when an employee is terminated and that decision is later challenged by the employee.
 You can carry out the investigation internally or you can use an external service.
 Using an external service provider can be a better option in some circumstances, particularly where allegations have been made against the Principal and questions of impartiality or bias might arise.
 But irrespective of whether the investigation is carried out internally or externally, issues can still arise.
 Case in point A recent decision by the Fair Work Commission highlights the difficulty of conducting an investigation into alleged misconduct.
 An employee working in a Salvation Army store was dismissed following an investigation into the alleged theft of money.
 The employee was serving a customer who wanted to purchase some furniture.
 The employee didn’t enter any sale and provided the customer a handwritten note indicating that she’d set the items aside for collection at a later time.
 A week later, the customer arrived to pick up the furniture.
 He claimed he had paid $200 for the furniture, but there was no record of the sale.
 The Salvation Army investigated the claim, reviewing CCTV footage and also discussing the matter with both the employee and the customer.
 Notwithstanding the employee’s denial that she’d received money from the customer, the CCTV footage showed her with at least $50 in her hand.
 The Salvation Army believed the customer’s account and determined that the employee had received the $200 from the customer.
 The Salvation Army terminated the employee’s employment on the basis of serious misconduct; i.e. theft.
 The Fair Work Commission found that the evidence demonstrated the employee was holding a $50 note in her hand, but it didn’t establish that she’d received that money from the customer.
 The Commission determined that the customer had not paid the employee for the furniture and, accordingly, hadn’t engaged in serious misconduct.
 The termination was found to be unfair and the employee was awarded the maximum compensation of six months’ pay.
 The Commission was highly critical of the lack of rigour in the internal investigation and that the Salvation Army had so readily accepted the customer’s claims ahead of the employee’s account.
 What you should do So what should you do if you need to undertake a workplace investigation?
 First, call REEF.
 You can speak with one of our Workplace Relations Advisors, who can step you through the process.
 Next, login to the REEF People Management System where you’ll and a workflow and checklist (including useful templates and guides) relating to ‘counselling for misconduct’.
 This will help you gather the evidence you need to assess any allegations of misconduct.
 For more information, call REEF on 1300 616 170.
-Related REEF President gives annual report at AGM At the recent AGM, REEF President Fred Andriessen presented his first annual report to members and shared some of REEF's big wins during 2016.
+Related Employee deductions: What's allowed, what's not To deduct or not to deduct?
+When it comes to deductions from an employee's pay, what's allowed and what's not?
+What amounts can an employer take out before it hits an employee's hand?
+REEF President gives annual report at AGM At the recent AGM, REEF President Fred Andriessen presented his first annual report to members and shared some of REEF's big wins during 2016.
+REEF President gives 2017 annual report at AGM At the recent AGM, REEF President Fred Andriessen presented his annual report and provided a snapshot of just some of the activities REEF has been involved in over the course of 2017.
 A message from the CEO: What's happening at REEF It's hard to believe we're halfway through the year.
 What started as a busy year shows no sign of slowing down.
 Here's just a few things we've been focused on.
+What is the MITA: Qualifying for commission-only employment A new acronym is about to enter the real estate industry's lexicon.
+From 2 April 2018, references to commission-only employment will be uttered in the same breath as "MITA" – Minimum Income Threshold Amount.
 Parental leave: What to consider when replacing someone It’s an issue all too well known to real estate employers.
 You have a pregnant employee who is about to head off on unpaid parental leave.
 Your anxiety levels start to rise.
 How are you going to maintain your agency’s level of service while they’re gone?
-Do you need to include personal/carer's leave on pay slips?
-The REEF advice team recently received an interesting question about whether an employee's personal/carer's leave balance needs to appear on their pay slip.
-Chucking a sickie: What amounts to 'temporary absence'?
-We've all had them.
-That employee who's constantly off sick, sending everyone else's working day into disarray.
-But what can you do about it?
-Here's what you need to know about "temporary absence" protections.
-Buying an agency?
-You need to understand employee entitlements The sale of a real estate agency is something most business owners will face at some point.
-Here are some things to be aware of when it comes to employee entitlements.
-Showing 0 Comment Comments are closed.
+Comments are closed.